elucian/bee/syntax/keywords.md

 |----------|----------------------------------------------------------------
 | stop     | Interrupt a while loop and continue past repeat keyword
 | skip     | Skip the rest of while block and continue from the beginning
-| exit     | Force silent termination of a rule, aspect or driver
+| exit     | Force silent termination of a rule, aspect, program or driver
 | fail     | Interrupt a rule or block with recoverable error
 | pass     | Null statement.
 It does absolutely nothing
-| halt     | Create unrecoverable error and stop program
-| over     | End rule or program and give control back to caller or OS
 | abort    | Force silent early interruption of trial block
 | retry    | Execute a previous case into a trial block
 | solve    | Solve one forward case into a trial block
 | resume   | Used in trial block to continue next case after failure
+| return   | End rule and return control to caller
+| halt     | Create unrecoverable error and stop program
+| over.    | End driver, library or module file.
+Dot suffix is mandatory.

 **Read next:** [Syntax Overview](overview.md)